What is the Competence and Conduct Standard?

 CIH responded to the consultation and produced a member briefing on the standard as proposed.

-In July 2025 the Labour government confirmed in a written ministerial statement that confirmed that the new Competence and Conduct Standard will come into force in October 2026.
+In July 2025 the Labour government confirmed in a written ministerial statement that the new Competence and Conduct Standard will come into force in October 2026.
 It noted: “There will be a transition period after this date giving providers additional time to comply with qualification requirements for senior housing managers and executives.
 Larger registered providers that own 1,000 or more units of social housing will have three years, and smaller providers that own less than 1,000 units will have four years.”

 Competence and Conduct Standard requirements

-Download our member briefing
+Read our latest member briefing

 What support is available from CIH?